rehierl/abstract-properties/11-x-hierarchies/12-2-hierarchy-of-rpaths/2-0-hierarchy-of-rpaths.md

 Note that, since a hierarchy is required to have one and only one root, the rooted paths in a hierarchy of rooted paths are not allowed to be disjoint - i.e. the **RE-OV** case.
-That is because the root of a hierarchy is a prefix to all the paths in it.
+That is because the root of a hierarchy is a prefix to all the paths in that hierarchy.

 <!-- ======================================================================= -->
 ## remarks

-Note that two hierarchies `H1` and `H2` are **disjoint**, if and only if their universal sets of elements are disjoint.
-It is insufficient to only test the root nodes of the paths in both hierarchies since the paths in both hierarhcies might still intersect each other in some other node.
+Two arbitrary hierarchies `H1` and `H2` are **disjoint**, if and only if their universal sets of elements are disjoint.
+It is insufficient to only test the root nodes of two paths in both hierarchies since both paths might still intersect each other in some other node.

 * `(H1 disjoint-to H2) := (U(H1) disjoint-to U(H2))`
+* `(p1[1] == p2[1]) -> (H1 coupled-with H2)` for `(p1 in H1)` and `(p2 in H2)`
+* `(p1[1] != p2[1]) =?> (H1 disjoint-to H2)`

+Note that even though both hierarchies are themselves required to be well formed, the order defined by hierarchy H1 might still be in conflict with the order of hierarchy H2.
+However, if both hierarchies can be understood to form a forest of hierarchies, then it would be sufficient to only test the first nodes of two paths for equality.

 Note that an arbitrary **subset** of a hierarchy is neither guaranteed to be a hierarchy, nor a forest.
-That is because an arbitrary subset is not required to include all the prefixes of all the paths it contains.
+That is because an arbitrary subset is not required to include all the prefixes of each paths it contains.